How Do You Write Functions Like This?

 A Concrete Example

-One of my biggest pet peeves is that tables aren’t used often enough in programming.
-Decision Tables have an amazing property: they make complex logic immediately obvious and provide a perfect overview of the problem.
+One of my biggest pet peeves is that Decision Tables are underused in programming.
+They make complex logic immediately obvious and provide a perfect overview of the problem.

 PAYMENT METHOD | DISCOUNT CODE | TAX STATUS | PRICE